Last updated on January 16, 2026

 Raven ZZ Plant

-I noticed the new leaves start off a bright lime green, almost glowing in the sunlight.
-As they grow, they gradually turn a deep, rich black, giving the plant a dramatic and eye-catching look.
+New leaves often start off a bright lime green before gradually turning a deep, rich black as they mature, giving the plant a dramatic and eye-catching look.

 Variegated ZZ Plant